Nasim-Imtiaz/ML_AWS_Foundation_Course/README.md

 #### Artificial Intelligence
 AI refers to the broad capability of machines to perform activities using human-like intelligence.

+#### Bag of words
+extract features from the text.
+It counts how many times a word appeares in a document.

 #### Categorical Label
 has a discrete set of possible values, such as "is cat" and "is not a cat".

 #### Clustering
 Unsupervised learning task helps to determine if there are any naturally occuring groupings in the data.

+#### Coefficient of determination or R-squared
+This meansures how well-observed outcomes are actually predicted by the model, based on the porportion of total variation of outcomes.

 #### Component of Machine Learning
 * Machine Learning Model - extremely generic program(or block of code), made specific by the data used to train it.
 It is used to solve different problems. ( *generic problem made specific by data* )